XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

-**MerchantPay & LaterPay & CardBookingPay & CardCheckInPay**
+**MerchantPay, LaterPay, CardBookingPay & CardCheckInPay**

-In the reservation, you can pay with cash or with a credit card.
-If the payment is done by cash, in the XML petition you only have to specify the payment type, like so:
+CardChekInPay:payment using the card used in the ReservationRQ at the time of check in.
+CardBookingPay: payment completed in the day of the booking using the same card  provided in the ReservationRQ
+LaterPay: payment completed at the hotel (cash, card or another type as per each hotel's payment options.)
+MerchantPay: paid by invoice.

 ~~~xml
     <PaymentType>MerchantPay</PaymentType>
 ~~~

-If the payment is done by credit card, then in the XML petition, is it mandatory to specify the payment type and the credit card information, like so:
+If the payment is done by credit card, is it mandatory to specify the payment type and the credit card information in the XML request as in the example below:

 ~~~xml
     <PaymentType>LaterPay/CardBookingPay/CardCheckInPay</PaymentType>